 There are proposals for part of the proposed Shannon Monastic Greenway to utilise the existing railway corridor and some headlands through the two lobes of Ballaghurt Bog.
+This greenway route has also been included in the Midland Cycling Destination route.
 Any proposed enhancement measures (i.e. targeted drain-blocking) will be positively aligned with future planned land-uses and will look to facilitate amenity, where possible.
 Re-wetting will be planned as to not to rule out potential future amenity.